Advance ceasefire monitor team arrives in South Sudan

-The warring sides signed the ceasefire on Jan.
-23 to end weeks of fighting, but sporadic clashes have continued, underlining the challenge regional mediators face when peace talks resume in neighbouring Ethiopia next week.
+The warring sides signed the ceasefire on January 23 to end weeks of fighting, but sporadic clashes have continued, underlining the challenge regional mediators face when peace talks resume in neighboring Ethiopia next week.

 Diplomats expect the monitors will focus on the three flashpoint towns of Malakal and Bentiu, near the country’s main oilfields, and Bor, where some of the heaviest clashes have occurred, and the capital Juba.